PDAL/PDAL/doc/workshop/exercises/analysis/meshing/meshing.rst

 and buildings as 6.

-In this exercise we will create a poisson mesh surface of a building and the ground surrounding it, using the same data subset as above.
+In this exercise we will create a poisson mesh surface of a building and the ground surrounding it, using the same data subset as above and adding a :ref:`filters.range` stage to limit the set of points used in mesh creation.

 Command
 ................................................................................